Svkhorol/Users-data-investigation-in-Pandas/README.md

 - Matplotlib

 **Files:**
-- 1: Jupyter Notebook with code for analysis
+- **Data analysis.ipynb**:  Jupyter Notebook with code for analysis
 - **user_data.csv**:  file with dataset 1
 - **logs.csv**: file with dataset 2
 - README.md:  this file

+**Parts of analysis:**
+1. Loading data and preparation
+2. Clients who made the most of successful orders
+3. The most popular platform (the type of device)
+4. Premium and non-premium clients per age
+5. How many successful orders have the most of the clients made?
+6. Successful orders which were made with computer per client age